zappzerapp/laravel-ingest/docs/configuration/ingest-config.md

 }
 ```

-> **Note:** Native composite-key support for the fluent API is planned for version 0.5 and will make these workarounds obsolete.
+> **Note:** Native composite-key support for the fluent API is planned for a future version and will make these workarounds obsolete.
 ```